attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 <p id="user-content-menu5"></p>
 ## SAMPLE IOT PROJECT

-To show you how to utilize the ISK and AT&T’s IoT cloud services, for the remainder of this guide, you’ll work through setting up and executing a prebuilt IoT project using the ISK, AT&T Flow and AT&T M2X.
+To show you how to utilize the IoT SK and AT&T’s IoT cloud services, for the remainder of this guide, you’ll work through setting up and executing a prebuilt IoT project using the IoT SK, AT&T Flow and AT&T M2X.
 The project takes measurements using the various sensors on the development board then sends the values to AT&T M2X through AT&T Flow.
 Special commands, in the form of JSON strings, are sent back to the development board from the AT&T